Sustainability

 All dairy, eggs and flour are farmed and manufactured in the UK.
 My butter, for example, is sourced from Meadow and Harvey & Brockless (Croxton Manor).
 Based on the carbon emission measurements for milk production from 2021, Meadow Butter is 64% better than global average and 16% better than the UK average.
 Their target in carbon is for a further 10% reduction by 2025 in carbon emissions per litre.
 They aim to be fully net zero by 2050.
 Some of my dairy and egg white products are from a BCORP supplier.

 Other ingredients such as chocolate that would not naturally be farmed and manufactured in the UK are sourced carefully considering their sustainability credential.
-Eg. Swiss manufacturer Callebaut commit to a zero cocoa sourcing from deforested areas or regions that would have been deforested after December 31 2020.
+Eg. Belgian manufacturer Callebaut commit to a zero cocoa sourcing from deforested areas or regions that would have been deforested after December 31 2020.

-Since all elements of my cakes are handmade and are made of natural ingredients only I do not buy items such as plastic bottles of food colourings, acrylic cake toppers, artificial flowers, artificial cake decorations etc.
+Since all elements of my cakes are handmade and are made of natural ingredients only I do not buy items such as plastic bottles of food colourings, acrylic cake toppers, artificial flowers, artificial cake decorations etc. I buy surprisingly few items that aren't designed to be eaten and by nature of this the amount of "stuff" being delivered to my premises is very little, compared to many other cake businesses buying high volumes of the above examples.

 All of my cakes are vegetarian (some suppliers use gelatines) and there are no hidden extra charges for dairy free or vegan cakes.